The sun had gone down before Maura saw Jane again that day.

 "Sheriff," she said, sounding a little surprised.
 "Um, hello!
 How are you?"

 Korsak walked inside when Maura opened the door a little wider, then shut it behind him.
 He was turning his hat over nervously in his hands, avoiding Maura's eye, wishing he was about to talk about something more pleasant like the trip Maura had just taken back home.
 Instead, he felt pressed to ask, "Have you seen Jane today?"

 "You mean since this morning?
-No," Maura quickly replied.
+No," Maura replied.
 She tensed when Korsak sighed gruffly.
 "Do you know where she is?"
 Her anxiety ratcheted as Korsak still didn't meet her gaze.
 "Sheriff, please, you're starting to worry me."

-"It completely slipped my mind," Korsak blurted out.
+"It slipped my mind," Korsak blurted out.

-"Well, I meant to tell her, but I wasn't sure when you two were coming back, and I thought I'd have more time to figure out a way to break it to her, or that he'd be gone by then."
+"Well, I meant to tell her, but I wasn't sure when you two were coming back, and I thought I'd have more time to figure out a way to break it to her, or that he'd be gone by now."

 "Who's Dr. Pike?"

 Korsak sighed again, wearily sitting down on the arm of Jane's favorite chair.
-"While you were in Boston, you very dutifully asked Dr. Callahan if he could make himself or his assistant available to come down from Green Forge and help in our town when necessary.
+"While you were in Boston, you asked Dr. Callahan if he could make himself or his assistant available to come down from Green Forge and help in our town when necessary.
 Unfortunately about two days after you left, Dr. Callahan was struck quite ill himself."